 3. What is the format of the Course?

 This is a self-paced with one year of active access.
 The course is delivered through a structured set of lecture videos, which are usually between ten to twenty minutes each.
 There will be quizzes and worksheets as part of the lessons.
-Upon completion of each module and/or quiz, the student will be able to release the next module.
+Upon completion of each module and/or quiz, the student will be able to activate the next module.
 This way the students can progress module after module until the end of the course.
 The course will be available for one year for the student to complete, however if the student wants to finish it early he/she can always do that.
 You can use the 'Ask an Expert' feature to reach-out to our staff and Subject Matter Experts and get your lesson/course related doubts clarified.

 4. Any suggested reading required?